raybellis/draft-bellis-dnsop-qdcount-is-one/draft-bellis-dnsop-qdcount-is-one.md

 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-# QDCOUNT is (almost always) one
+# QDCOUNT in Queries is (almost always) one

-{{!RFC1035}} significantly predates the use of normative requirements keywords, and parts of it are therefore somewhat open to interpretation.
+{{!RFC1035}} significantly predates the use of normative requirements keywords, and parts of it are consequently somewhat open to interpretation.

 Section 4.1.2 ("Question section format") has this to say about QDCOUNT: